-The Ethics bowl allows students to learn applied ethics through the analysis, research, and critical discussion of case studies that incorporate real-world ethical conflicts from politics, business, international affairs, popular culture, and their personal lives.
-For the 2020 case set, please visit the resources page.
+The Ethics Bowl allows students to learn applied ethics through the analysis, research, and critical discussion of case studies that incorporate real-world ethical conflicts from politics, business, international affairs, popular culture, and their personal lives.

 How is the Ethics Bowl different from a debate?